Failure of Leadership: Cause of Ghana’s Woes

 Whoever is observing fast and yet does not abstain from telling lies and indulges in foul and lascivious talk, as well as practically behaves in accord with such lies and vain talk, such person should take note of the fact that Allah does not stand in need of his abandoning food and drink in the form of observing fast.

 A major moral and ethical lesson that we learn through fasting is honesty.
-Honesty is a trait which refers to a facet of
+Honesty is a trait which refers to a facet of character.
+It also connotes positive and virtuous attributes such as integrity, truthfulness and straightforwardness.

 Honesty and integrity are universally accepted as important leadership qualities through which we are able to make a distinction between good leaders and bad ones.
 It is, therefore not merely coincidental that the two traits happen to be the foremost moral lessons that we learnt through fasting.